Lolo Escobar: Career

 On 27 May 2024, after avoiding relegation with Algeciras, Escobar departed the club and was named at the helm of fellow third division side CD Lugo on 11 June.
 On 20 January 2025, however, he was dismissed from the latter.

+On 23 March 2026, after more than a year without a club, Escobar returned to the third division as he was named manager of Real Avilés Industrial CF on a deal until the end of the season.
+On 30 May, after narrowly avoiding relegation, he left, and took over CD Numancia in the fourth division on 15 June.